 - Because of the ISTP’s tendency to ignore rules and protocols, they may sometimes put themselves and others in danger.

-- The ISTP is able to leave the relationship with relative ease once it’s over.
+- The ISTP is able to leave the relationship with a relative ease once it’s over.

 Famous People with ISTP Personality Type